awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

     }

     // Convert Work item data retrieved from MySQL
-    // into XML to pass back to the view private Document toXml(List<WorkItem> itemList) {
+    // into XML to pass back to the view. private Document toXml(List<WorkItem> itemList) {

         try {